 The Economics Network - A useful collection of links for UK & international statistics and other data – maintained by the economist Jon Sloman.

-Access to Law: A gateway site, providing annotated links to selected UK, Commonwealth, and worldwide free legal web sites.
-Over 1,300 sites are currently included.
+Access to Law - A gateway site, providing annotated links to free legal web sites.

-Law PORT: A suite of online interactive training resources on researching customary international law, researching treaties, and citing references using OSCOLA.
+Law PORT - A suite of online interactive training resources on researching and citing law.

-SAS-Space research repository: The Institute of Advanced Legal Studies area of the School of Advanced Study at the University of London includes articles, books and book sections, monographs, conference and workshop items, masters and doctoral theses, and other legal materials.
+SAS-Space research repository - The Institute of Advanced Legal Studies at the University of London includes articles, books and book sections, theses, and other legal materials.

 Ebsco Open Dissertations - A searchable, open access database of worldwide theses.